Why I'm Running...

 With a diverse community, we can partner with other organizations to create an incubator program

-Provide small business loans with 0% interest for the first year.
+Provide small business loans with low interest rates for the first year.

 Ensure the focus for business is not just in the Downtown but for all of Hayward.